Real estate syndications

 The beauty of this is that the majority of your risk is off the table AND you can invest that money in another deal—while you continue to earn returns on the initial investment.

 The business plan for a multifamily deal outlines the hold period, and a good operator will honor that commitment.
-Under normal circumstances, the plan is to hold the property for five to ten years—unless a market correction takes place.
+Under normal circumstances, the plan is to hold the property for five to seven years—unless a market correction takes place.
 And if the operator is going to change the business plan, they should poll the LPs for input.

 There are five possible fees you may be asked to cover as an LP in a multifamily deal: